 The system is made up of four key components:

-The Quarantine system acts as a staging post for records prior to transfer into the Digital Repository:
+The Quarantine system acts as a staging post for records before they're transferred into the Digital Repository.

 Data Preparation System